Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 I would like to thank ;

-- My mentor, **Spencer Barriball**, who goes through the project with me and gives me some advice to improve UI and UX
+- My mentor, **Spencer Barriball**, who goes through the project with me and gives me some advice especially to improve UI and UX
 - **Ed Bradley** who gives me advice on several queries and difficulties I have throughout the project
 - Code Institute Tutor **Alan** who gives me guidance on how to solve the issue
 - **Code Institute Slack Members** who give me advice on queries I have throughout the project